Roy O. Disney: Personal life

 Roy was married to Edna Francis from April 1925 until his death.
-Roy met Edna Francis in Kansas City, Missouri when she worked at The Kansas City Times along with close friend Meredith A. Boyington and she introduced Meredith to Raymond Arnold Disney, who was an older brother to Roy O. Disney.
-Raymond and Meredith were married, and were lifetime close friends to Edna and Roy and they had two sons: Charles Elias Disney and Daniel H. Disney.
-Roy and Edna's son Roy Edward Disney, was born on January 10, 1930.
-Roy Edward Disney later was vice chairman of The Walt Disney Company.
-Throughout his life, Roy Oliver Disney rejected the publicity and fame that came with being Walt's brother.
+Roy met Edna in Kansas City, Missouri when she worked at The Kansas City Times along with close friend Meredith A. Boyington, and she introduced Meredith to Raymond Arnold Disney, who was an older brother to Roy O. Disney.
+Raymond and Meredith were married and were lifetime close friends to Edna and Roy; they had two sons, Charles Elias Disney and Daniel H. Disney.
+Roy and Edna's son Roy Edward Disney was born on January 10, 1930.

+Roy E. Disney later was vice chairman of the Walt Disney Company.
+Throughout his life, Roy O. Disney rejected the publicity and fame that came with being Walt's brother.
 Roy's nephew Charles Elias Disney chose to name his son Charles Roy Disney in Roy's honor.
 Roy remained a member of the Freemasons for decades before he resigned his membership.

 Death

-After the opening of Walt Disney World on October 1, 1971, Roy finally retired and died on December 20, 1971, five days after his younger brother's fifth death anniversary, from a stroke, at the age of 78.
-He is interred in Forest Lawn Memorial Park (Hollywood Hills) next to his wife Edna Francis in Los Angeles.
+After the opening of Walt Disney World on October 1, 1971, Roy finally retired, but soon after he died from a stroke at the age of 78 on December 20, 1971, five years after his younger brother Walt died.
+He is interred in Forest Lawn Memorial Park (Hollywood Hills) next to his wife Edna in Los Angeles.

 Legacy

 One of the Walt Disney World Railroad locomotives was named after Roy.
 On June 6, 2002, his son Roy E. Disney rededicated this locomotive in his father's honor.
-In 2016, the locomotive took part in its centennial celebration hosted by the Carolwood Pacific Historical Society.
-One of the Hong Kong Disneyland Railroad locomotives is also named after Roy.
+In September 2016, the locomotive took part in its centennial celebration hosted by the Carolwood Pacific Historical Society.

+One of the three Hong Kong Disneyland Railroad locomotives is also named after Roy, where each locomotive is named after a past Walt Disney Company president.

 The Roy O. Disney Concert Hall, the primary performance space for the Herb Alpert School of Music at the California Institute of the Arts (of which Disney was a benefactor), is named after him.

-A statue of Roy seated on a park bench beside Minnie Mouse is located in the Town Square section of Main Street, U.S.A., at the Magic Kingdom theme park in Florida.
-A duplicate is located outside the Team Disney building at Disney's corporate headquarters in Burbank, California.
-There is a third statue at the Tokyo Disneyland theme park.
+Sharing the Magic, a statue of Disney seated on a park bench beside Minnie Mouse, was dedicated in October of 1999 as a companion piece to the Partners statue of Walt and Mickey Mouse.
+The statue is located in the Town Square of Main Street, U.S.A., at the Magic Kingdom at the Walt Disney World Resort.
+A duplicate of Sharing the Magic is located outside the Team Disney building at Disney's corporate headquarters in Burbank, California—dedicated in 2003.
+A second copy is at the World Bazaar section of Tokyo Disneyland.
 The Roy O. Disney Suite is located on the top floor of the Hong Kong Disneyland Hotel.

 In 2014, Roy O. Disney was portrayed in the feature film Walt Before Mickey by Jon Heder.